 Approved funding will be released based on the researchers' ability to demonstrate sufficient progress in their work.
-For this purpose, one page reports will be due on a quarterly basis with the final product due one year from the date of acceptance.
+For this purpose, one page reports will be due every three months with the final product due one year from date of acceptance unless otherwise agreed upon.